CleverCloud/documentation/content/doc/addons/keycloak.md

 The admin interface is accessible on the `/admin` endpoint:

 - `iffslonattslbta6eilb-keycloak.services.clever-cloud.com/admin`
-> Here, the URL comes from the information panel in the console and we add `/admin` at the end.
+> Here, the URL comes from the information panel in the console.
+Note the added `/admin` at the end.

 ### Admin User and Password
 - A default user and password are provided in the Java application by the environment variables `CC_KEYCLOAK_ADMIN` and `CC_KEYCLOAK_ADMIN_PASSWORD`.
-- You will be asked to __change the password at your first connection__
+- __Password change requested at the first connection__

 ### Realms management
-We recommend using __as few realms as possible__: they may significantly impact the overall performances.
+Realm numbers significantly impact the overall performances. __Use as few realms as possible.__

-Realms can be managed in two ways
+There are two ways to manage Realms:
 1. __RECOMMENDED:__ by using the environment variables of the Clever Cloud Java application associated with the Keycloak add-on.

 - In your Keycloak java application, go to the `Environment variables` panel and declare as many realms as you need, separating each of them by `,`.

->  `REALMS=realm_1,realm_2` will declare two realms : `realm_1`, `realm_2`.
+>  `REALMS=realm_1,realm_2` declare two realms : `realm_1`, `realm_2`.

 > Don't forget to apply change at the bottom of the environment variable page if you use the console.

 - `Restart` your Java application after the change.

-2. Create a realm from the Keycloak admin console.
+2. Create a realm from the Keycloak administrator console.

-- On the dropdown menu from the top left corner in the Keycloak admin console, click `create realm`.
+- On the dropdown menu from the top left corner in the Keycloak administrator console, click `create realm`.

-> A Realm __created by Clever Cloud's environment variables is set up with an optimized configuration__ such as brute-force detection and specific metrics.
+> A Realm __created by Clever Cloud's environment variables comes with an optimized configuration__ such as brute-force detection and specific metrics.

 ### Custom Themes and Plugins
 Keycloak uses an [FSBucket](https://developers.clever-cloud.com/doc/addons/fs-bucket/) to install themes and plugins.
 To deploy a custom theme or custom plugin, simply download them into the respective `themes` or `providers` folder in your FSBucket.